-Geforce GTX 770 GPU with 2048MB video memory.
-Our T-region synthesis algorithm is fully implemented on GPU with CUDA.
-The texture detection and saliency detection are both performed in real-time.
-The timing of resizing examples shown in this paper ranges from 10 seconds to 40 seconds, depending on the sizes of the output T-regions.
-Specifically, during the resizing process, the timing of initialization (image smoothing and resizing by F-MultiOp) ranges from 5 seconds to 12 seconds; the timing of texture-aware synthesis of Tregions ranges from 5 seconds to 28 seconds; the merge of T-regions and NT-regions are performed in real-time.
+are both performed in real-time.
+The timing of retargeting examples shown in this paper ranges from 10 seconds to 40 seconds, depending on the sizes of the output T-regions.
+Specifically, during the resizing process, the timing of initialization (image smoothing and retargeting by F-MultiOp) ranges from 5 seconds to 12 seconds; the timing of textureaware synthesis of T-regions ranges from 5 seconds to 28 seconds; the merge of T-regions and NT-regions are performed in real-time.

-Figs. 1, 2, 7-22 show our image retargeting results.
+Figs. 1, 2, 7-21 show our image retargeting results.
 We perform a user study for visual comparison (detailedly described below).
 For each figure, we put our result and the results generated by some state-of-the-art methods.
 We can see that our texture-aware synthesis method can preserve the overall texture features in terms of texel shape, perspective variation, boundary continuity, content completeness, and clarity.
-The perspective appearance remains perspective; the shapes of texels are reasonably preserved, without over-squeezing/over-stretching or uneven distortion of texels within the regions; the boundary between T- and NT- regions is continuous; most prominent textural contents are retained.
+The perspective appearance remains perspective; the shapes of texels are reasonably preserved, without over-squeezing/ over-stretching or uneven distortion of texels within the regions; the boundary between T- and NT- regions is continuous; most prominent textural contents are retained.

-4.1 Textural Scene Retargeting Dataset
+4.1 Textural Scene Retargeting Dataset (TSRD)

-Although images from the RetargetMe benchmark [5] have a large variety in their content, most of their textural regions are simple and smooth.
-To represent more general situations that real world images fall into, we construct a Textural Scene Retargeting Dataset (TSRD) with 86 images.
-They all contain diversified and large textural patterns (occupying more than 50% areas of the whole image).
-These images are collected from RetargetMe (32 images), CSSD [50] (Fig. 9(a)) and internet.
+Although images from the RetargetMe benchmark [5] have a large variety in their content, most of their T-regions are simple or not prominent.
+To represent more general situations that real world images fall into, we construct a textural scene retargeting dataset with 86 images.
+They all contain diversified and large textural patterns (occupying more than 50 percent areas of the whole image).
+These images are collected from RetargetMe (32 images), CSSD [43] (Fig. 9a) and internet.
 Some images in the RetargetMe benchmark which also contain textures are not included in TSRD because either the T-regions are small or the textures are relatively smooth without obvious texels (such as a still water surface, a smooth snowfield, and a manicured lawn).
 The images in the new dataset can be roughly divided into three types: pure textures with vivid global visual effects (Type 1), images with textures around one or more salient objects (Type 2), images with distinct T- and NT- regions (Type 3).
-For the exemplars in this paper, Figs. 8(a), 9(a), 10(a), 18(a) and 22(a) belong to Type 1.
-Figs. 2(a), 11(a), 16(a), and 17(a) belong to Type 2.
-Figs. 1(a), 6(a), 7(a), 11(a), 12(a), 13(a), 15(a), 19(a), 20(a) and 21(a) belong to Type 3.
+For the exemplars in this paper, Figs. 8a, 9a, 10a, 17a and 21a belong to Type 1.
+Figs. 2a, 11a, 15a, and 16a belong to Type 2.
+Figs. 1a, 6a, 7a, 11a, 12a, 13a, 14a, 18a, 19a and 20a belong to Type 3.
 The whole dataset and the comparisons with previous state-of-the-art methods are all shown in the supplemental material.

-4.2 Comparison with previous methods
+4.2 Comparison with Previous Methods